gaveshaaa/Tally-Sort/readme.md

-# Counting Sort
+# Tally Sort

-Counting Sort is a simple sorting algorithm used to sort a collection of integers within a specific range
+Tally Sort is a simple sorting algorithm used to sort a collection of integers within a specific range

 ## Algorithm Overview